You never saw me. Oh, you saw the color of my skin, but you never saw me.

 How could you?

-When I walked in the store you were too busy following me around.
+When I walked into the store, you were too busy following me around.

-When I sat down at my desk you were too busy wondering how did I get into this school.
+When I sat down at my desk, you were too busy wondering how I got into this school.

 Not because of the color of your skin.